Cognitive Behavioral Therapy

 2. Cognitive theories lend themselves to testing.
 When experimental subjects are manipulated into adopting unpleasant assumptions or thought they became more anxious and depressed (Rimm & Litvak, 1969).

 3. Many people with psychological disorders, particularly depressive , anxiety , and sexual disorders have been found to display maladaptive assumptions and thoughts (Beck et al., 1983).

 4. Cognitive therapy has been very effective for treating depression, and moderately effective for anxiety problems.

 Limitations of CBT

 1. The precise role of cognitive processes is yet to be determined.
-The maladaptive cognitions seen in psychologically disturbed people could be a consequence rather than a cause.
+It is not clear whether faulty cognitions are a cause of the

 2. The cognitive model is narrow in scope - thinking is just one part of human functioning, broader issues need to be addressed.

 3. Ethical issues: RET is a directive therapy aimed at changing cognitions sometimes quite forcefully.
 For some, this may be considered an unethical approach.